 Student grades are recorded, stored and secured with the Lincoln Memorial University Registrar.
 All other student records will be maintained in the Office of Student Services and Admissions.
 The privacy of student records is noted under Public Law 93-980.
 Requests from students to have their records released must be made in writing.
 Verification of enrollment will only be made for educational reasons.
 For instance, verifications will not be made to employers or landlords.
 In these cases the students should use letters of acceptance, transcripts, or receipts of payment.
-CVM students wishing to review their records must call X6008 and make an appointment with the Associate Dean or Coordinator of Student Services and Admissions.
+LMU-CVM students wishing to review their records must call 423-869-6078 and make an appointment with the Associate Dean of Students or Coordinator of Student Services and Admissions.